sking-dev/terraform-how-to/2-terraform-automation/Handle-Merge-Conflicts-GitOps-Workflow.md

 Don't allow "squash merge" i.e. mandate "basic merge (no fast forward)".
 This can be enforced on PRs via the branch policy on the master branch.

-In conjunction with properly crafted commit messages, this will give a full and meaningful commit history which should provide a meaningful audit trail for troubleshooting and resolving merge conflicts.
+In conjunction with properly crafted commit messages, this will give a full and meaningful commit history which should provide a meaningful audit trail for troubleshooting / resolving merge conflicts.

 See the following links for some additional background / discussion.